-There are two main referencing styles: the author-date style and the numeric style.
+There are two main referencing styles: the author-date (or Harvard) style and the numeric style.

 If you are writing for publication, you need to familiarise yourself with the house style of your target journal.
 This information is normally available in the ‘Instructions for Authors’.